yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/productivitytools/emailtempalte.md

 :::note
+**Add Dynamic variables to email templates**

-**To add variables** to the template that gets dynamically updated with the relevant data, click on the variables icon available at the top of the editor.
+To add variables to the template that gets dynamically updated with the relevant data, click on the variables icon available at the top of the editor.
 Click **Add** next to the available variables.

 ![](https://i.imgur.com/Ha7ENeC.png)